Skip to content

 These are typical "assumptions" problems: the instructions themselves are fine but we have made an assumption about exactly what we are trying to do (go by foot or by car) and precisely where we started from.

-Notice that missing out the "otherwise" would now cause an error.
 We will always need to manually "walk though" our algorithm to check for errors.
+(See below.)

 A walk through will catch an error if it's a simple oversight.
 But suppose we implicitly assumed that all Bank Holidays are Mondays (as they tend to be in the UK), forgetting about Christmas and New Year's days.
 The walk-through wouldn't catch that as we would think it was correct.
-Be even more careful about assumptions than you are about ambiguities.

 Growability factor: medium.

-It's part of a larger whole
+Our simple task is part of a larger whole

-Although we presented this as a standalone task it obviously isn't: in reality before any employee was actually paid we would need to calculate and deduct their tax.
+Although we presented this as a standalone task it obviously isn't: in reality: before any employee was actually paid we would need to calculate and deduct their tax.
 But that didn't really matter - we were able to present this as a separate task without thinking about the complete payroll package.
 This is a very important principle and directly impacts on the next issue.

 Growability factor: large.